These pages depict a random selection of New Zealand waterfalls. There are a huge

 these falls with a very long tape measure with a weight on the end.

-I've split them into two pages, for North Island and South Island.
+I've split them into pages, about five for North Island and one for South Island.
 To North Islanders, the South Island (whose locals call it 'the Mainland') is almost like a foreign country, we have to actually get out of our cars and get on a boat (or a plane) to get there.
 However, when it comes to waterfalls, South Island has them like a dog has fleas.
+The far greater number of North Island waterfalls in these pages just reflects the fact that I can get to them easier.
+My apologies to South Islanders for living in the wrong place.

 ![]() |